-- 4.39 All medicines should be stored in accordance with manufacturers' recommendations whether in the practice or in a vehicle.
-If it is stipulated that a medicine be used within a specific time period, it must be labelled with the opening date, once broached. - 4.40 Drugs controlled under the Misuse of Drugs Act and the 2001 Regulations, as amended, must be stored properly, so that there is no unauthorised access.
-There should be no direct access by members of the public (including family and friends); and, staff and contractors employed by the practice should be allowed access only as appropriate.
-Veterinary surgeons should take steps to ensure that members of staff with access to controlled drugs are not a danger to themselves or others, when they join the practice and at times when they may be vulnerable.
+4.51 All medicines, including during transport, should be stored in accordance with the terms of any instructions on the label and in accordance with the relevant summary of product characteristics.
+If it is stipulated that a medicine be used within a specific time period, it must be labelled with the opening date, once broached.

+4.52 Drugs controlled under the Misuse of Drugs Act and the 2001 Regulations, as amended, must be stored properly, so that there is no unauthorised access.
+There should be no direct access by members of the public (including family and friends); and staff and contractors employed by the practice should be allowed access only as appropriate.
+Veterinary surgeons should take steps to ensure that members of staff with access to controlled drugs are not a danger to themselves or others when they join the practice and at times when they may be vulnerable.

-- 4.41 Schedule 2 controlled drugs, such as methadone, fentanyl, and ketamine, are subject to safe custody requirements and legally must be kept in a secure cabinet to prevent unauthorised access.
-Although quinalbarbitone is not legally subject to the same safe custody requirements, it is an RCVS requirement that ALL Schedule 2 drugs are locked away equivalent to safe custody. - 4.42 Although not all Schedule 3 controlled drugs are subject to the same legal safe custody requirements, it is an RCVS requirement that ALL Schedule 3 controlled drugs, for example tramadol, buprenorphine, pentazocine, the barbiturates, gabapentin and pregabalin (this list is not exhaustive), be securely locked away. - 4.43 Veterinary surgeons should keep a record of premises and other places where they store or keep medicinal products, for example, practice vehicles and homes where medicinal products are kept for on-call purposes.
+4.53 Schedule 2 controlled drugs, such as methadone, fentanyl, and ketamine, are subject to safe custody requirements and legally must be kept in a secure cabinet to prevent unauthorised access.
+Although quinalbarbitone is not legally subject to the same safe custody requirements, it is an RCVS requirement that ALL Schedule 2 drugs are locked away equivalent to safe custody.

+4.54 Although not all Schedule 3 controlled drugs are subject to the same legal safe custody requirements, it is an RCVS requirement that ALL Schedule 3 controlled drugs, for example tramadol, buprenorphine, pentazocine, the barbiturates, gabapentin and pregabalin (this list is not exhaustive), be securely locked away.

+4.55 Veterinary surgeons should keep a record of premises and other places where they store or keep medicinal products, for example, practice vehicles and homes where medicinal products are kept for on-call purposes.
 The record should be held at the practice's main 'veterinary practice premises' in accessible form.